yumupgrades for production use, this is the repository for you.

 In best-case scenarios, your server should have enough RAM to handle all its tasks.
 However, it may not be enough for various reasons:

 - sudden spikes in traffic cause heavy RAM usage by web server software

 Thus, there is a need in extending virtual memory to use disk space.
-Which is called swap file, or swap partition.
+Which is called a swap file or swap partition.

-Let’s assume we have 768 Megabytes of RAM on a CentOS 6 instance.
+Let’s assume we have 768 Megabytes of RAM on a VPS instance.
 As such, we need a 768 Mb swap file.